r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/gcc15/README.txt

 GCC 15 was released on 2025-04-25

-This area is no longer update as the mainstream checks will or have move to GCC 15.1.
+This area is no longer updated as the mainstream checks have moved to GCC 15.1.0.